-I moved to Prineville in 2010 and was running casually, but my ankle still bothered me.
-I started working as a PA at St. Charles in Prineville where Dr. Moore works as a visiting specialist.
-He evaluated my ankle and told me he could repair the unstable cartilage.
-The procedure would require either taking cartilage from my knee or using an allograft (tissue from a cadaver) and transplanting it into my ankle.
-The allograft sounded better to me because I had never had problems with my knee and I didn’t want to start having knee issues.
+Brandon moved to Prineville in 2010 and was running casually, but his ankle still bothered him.
+He started working as a PA at St. Charles in Prineville where Dr. Moore works as a visiting specialist.
+He evaluated his ankle and thought that he could repair the unstable cartilage.
+The procedure would require either taking cartilage from his knee or using an allograft (tissue from a cadaver) and transplanting it into his ankle.
+The allograft sounded better to Brandon because he had never had problems with his knee and didn’t want knee issues as a possible side effect.
 The procedure went well, but it took a long time to recover.
-Dr. Moore said I might not ever run again, but after being active and biking for three years, I was able to get back to it.
-I entered a few duathlons, which led to running 5k and 10k races.
-My ankle wasn’t hurting, so I started running faster and longer distances and started entering races.
-After six years, I was able to qualify for and run in the Boston marathon.
-I’m so grateful for Dr. Moore and The Center for helping me reach my goals and allow me to run competitively again.
+Dr. Moore said Brandon might not ever run again, but after being active and biking for three years, he was able to get back to it.
+He entered a few duathlons, which led to running 5k and 10k races.
+His ankle wasn’t hurting, so he started running faster and longer distances and entering races.
+After six years, he was able to qualify for and run in the Boston marathon.
+He says, “I am so grateful for Dr. Moore and The Center for helping me reach my goals and allow me to run competitively again.”